Olfactory memory: Implicit odor memory

 Implicit memories of stimuli do not require conscious recollection of the initial encounter of the stimulus.
 In regards to olfactory memory, deliberate recollection of an odor experience is not necessary in order for implicit memories of odors to form in the brain.
-Techniques used to study implicit olfactory memory are considered to be applicable to both humans and animals.
+Techniques used to study implicit olfactory memory are considered to be applicable to both humans and other animals.
 In tests of implicit memory, memory of a stimulus is shown to be aided by previous exposure to that same stimulus.
 Evidence of the formation of implicit memory is found in tests of habituation, sensitization, perceptual learning and classical conditioning.
 In olfaction there exists a strong tendency for habituation, which is discussed further in the following paragraph.
 By evaluating memory performance of tasks involving one of these 'subsets' of implicit memory, the effect of previous odor stimulus experience not involving conscious recollection can be measured.
 Further knowledge can be gained about implicit memory of odor through the study of the implications of cognitive deficits.
 The effects of brain injury on odor memory can be investigated through the use of these implicit memory measures leading to further overall understanding of the brain.